-• If the student is removed under Alternative III for engaging in Level IV or Level V misconduct, then the student may or shall be expelled as appropriate or as required by state law.
+• If the student is removed under Alternative III for engaging in Level IV misconduct, then the student may or shall be expelled as appropriate or as required by state law.
 Procedures for removal or expulsion shall be followed.

 STUDENTS' RIGHTS AND RESPONSIBILITIES: